Joao4569/ocean-basket-restaurant/README.md

 I made use of the following resources in order to plan and visualise my project after reading the project requirements:
  - I made use of [Lucidchart](https://www.lucidchart.com/pages/) in order to visualise the scope and logic of my ideas and thought processes, as well to manage my project using Agile methodology and common practices, that were appropriate for this project and taught to me by Code Institute.
  - I made use of [Balsamiq](https://balsamiq.com/) in order to create a basic wireframe design for Luigi's webpages.
+ - I made use of [Smartdraw](https://www.smartdraw.com) in order to create an ERD(Entity Relationship diagram) for my models used in this project.

 ### Project Scope